Economics Degree Guide – Everything You Need to Know

 What economics degree jobs are available to graduates?

 An economics degree will equip you with the needed set of skills to enter the workforce.
-Bear in mind that usually, the minimum requirement for jobs in the field is the bachelor’s degree.
+Bear in mind that the minimum requirement for jobs in the field usually is a bachelor’s degree.

 Other areas that aren’t directly related to the field are also an option.
 These include positions like business development managers, quantity surveyors, data scientists, or local government officers.